wanieldilson/communication-style/README.md

 # communication-style
 A quiz to find out your communication style.

+# How to use?
+Clone the repo and run `main.py`